mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

-Here things became interesting: I started to combine the font with captivating cloud illustrations, focusing on using soft and warm color tones while maintaining the balance with Circular Std font which is a wonderful quality font with strong geometric types.
+Here things became interesting: I started to combine the font with captivating cloud illustrations, focusing on using soft and warm color tones while maintaining the balance with the Circular Std font, which has a strong geometric types.

 Based on the overall impression I was getting from the design, I decided to use some professional Chinese